 Take refuge and arouse bodhicitta.

 Recall the Buddha’s virtuous activities of turning the Dharma wheel to liberate sentient beings, the various manifestations of Bodhisattvas in the six realms to bring welfare to all beings, and the positive actions of ordinary beings, those of mundane merit and those leading to liberation.
-Think whatever virtues you yourself have done in the past, are doing at present (such as listening to a Dharma discourse right now), and will certainly do in the future (such as you’ll recite the Samantabhadra’s Aspiration in dedication at the end of the class).
+Think about whatever good deeds you yourself have engaged in the past, are engaging at present (such as listening to a Dharma discourse right now), and will certainly do in the future (such as you’ll recite the Samantabhadra’s Aspiration in dedication at the end of the class).
 To any and all of these sources of good, you rejoice sincerely, missing none.

-Finally, rest in a state without any conceptualization and grasping.
+Finally, rest in a state without any conceptualization or grasping.

 For seasoned practitioners, no task can make them unhappy.
-They’re eager to volunteer when need to; they’re enthusiastic to meditate when there’s an opportunity; they’re fine to have food; they’re also fine to have no food.
+They’re eager to volunteer when needed; they’re enthusiastic to meditate whenever there’s an opportunity; they’re happy to have food; they’re also happy to have no food.
 In all, the more advanced they are in practice, the less fussy they become about life’s amenities.
 Such spiritual adepts no longer perceive this person as nasty or that person as wicked.
 They don’t criticize people and situations, and will never voice a complaint.
 Even if they were put in jail, they would still maintain a positive attitude in considering incarceration as a kind of “retreat”.

 Dedicate the merit in a state of seeing everything as a magical illusion and as a dream.